svgeesus/svgeesus.github.io/blog/whatGamuts.md

 (the old _x,y_ chromaticity diagram was hugely stretched out in the green area) but is still not great
-(the _u',v'_ diagram under-estimates distances around yellow, and over-estimates distances n the blue to purple area).
+(the _u',v'_ diagram under-estimates distances around yellow, and over-estimates distances in the blue to purple area).

 If we want to compare the sizes of two gamuts
-(and without going to three dimensions) can we do any better.
+(and without going to three dimensions) can we do any better?

 Yes, we can.